-Northern Europe was a home of Germanic people in what is present-day Denmark and southern Sweden.
+Northern Europe was the home of Germanic tribes in what is present-day Denmark and southern Sweden.
 Their population in this region was stable.
 They expanded southwards into central Europe over the next centuries.

-The Angles inhabited in East Anglia.
+The Angles inhabited East Anglia.
 Then Anglo-Saxons started to name their villages and small towns after the names of their Gods.
-Anglo-Saxons mainly settled near agriculture centers and near rivers.
+Anglo-Saxons mainly settled near agricultural centers and near rivers.

 These small towns were then formed into kingdoms.
 The major Anglo-Saxon kingdoms were Sussex, Wessex, Middle Anglia, Essex, Northumbria, East Anglia, and Mercia.
 These kingdoms co-existed from 650 to 800 AD.